lloydbush/cpp_projectile_sim/README.md

 # projectile_sim
 This program simulates the flight of a projectile based on given variables.\
-The velocity vector is not reliant on the starting angle, so that other factors, such as wind, might be accounted for.\
+For flexibility the velocity vector is not reliant on the starting angle.\
 Otherwise use:
 <pre>
       /|